Dr Alistair Hunter

 Mairie de Paris (Paris City Council)

-- Ageing, especially in connection with health and social care, housing, and pensions.
+- Ageing, especially in connection with health and social care, housing, pensions, minorities and migration.

 - Return and circular migration; transnationalism; diaspora.